dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 `List.of` & `List.copyOf` - static methods that create unmodifiable (can’t add, remove, change) list, and can’t take null (they throw NPE if any element passed is null), `List.of` can takes 0 to n params, varags (so you can pass array).
 If you pass list there it will be treated as regular object - list of 1 list will be created. `List.copyOf` - can take only collection.
 Immutable vs Unmodifiable.
 Unmodifiable - is just a view, although you can't modify it directly, if underlying collection, has been modified, this view will reflect changes.
 Immutable - completely separate unmodifiable collection.
 It can't be modified, and it doesn't reflect changes in case of modification of underlying collection.
-`Arrays.asList` - you can't add new values to list, but can modify existing.
-The reason is that list still backed by array, and array has a fixed size.
 ```java
 import java.util.*;